motdotla/writings/articles/notions.md

 Delivery of white shoes every 2 weeks.
 Subsctription service.
 Start w/ Converse.
 Make you look fly.
 Return the old ones and get credit toward the next.
 The old ones get sold really cheap on our online store.
 Those could be sold at really cheap rates because they are 'preowned'.
 Make it fly, make it cool, and make it convenient.
 This idea was thought of w/ Heitor while at SxSW when he had his Microsoft shoes.

 Snapchat on top of Telegram.

+Squirt.io for chat - built on top of Telegram.